kitt1987/github-beautifier/README.md

 The version of the extension will be the date of GitHub updated.
-The first version is `2020.6.23`.
+So, the first version is `2020.6.23`.
 I will update the extension once it isn't compatible with the future version of GitHub.